 Our common stock is listed on NYSE Amex, but its daily trading volume has been limited, sporadic and volatile.
 Over the past years the market price of our common stock has experienced significant fluctuations.
-Between March 31, 2010 and March 31, 2011, the reported last sale price for our common stock has ranged between \$4.80 and \$20.52 per share.
-The price of our common stock may continue to be volatile as a result of a number of factors, including, but not limited to, the following:
+Between June 30, 2010 and June 30, 2011, the reported last sale price for our common stock has ranged between \$5.55 and \$29.66 per share.
+The price of our common stock may continue to be volatile as a result of a number of factors, some of which are beyond our control.
+These factors include, but not limited to, the following:

-- · developments in any then-outstanding litigation; - · quarterly variations in our operating results; - · large purchases or sales of common stock; - · actual or anticipated announcements of new products or services by us or competitors; - · general conditions in the markets in which we compete; and - · economic and financial conditions.
+- · developments in any then-outstanding litigation; - quarterly variations in our operating results; - · large purchases or sales of common stock; - · actual or anticipated announcements of new products or services by us or competitors; - · general conditions in the markets in which we compete; and - · economic and financial conditions.